tycobb/Roulette-Betting-System/README.md

 Losses:  -315  = 5 + 10 + 20  + 40 + 80 + 160
 Total: +165

-I must have messed up because I am getting postive returns....which has to be impossible.
+I must have messed up because I am getting postive return which has to be impossible.

 Below are my results for 10,000 simulations.
-For some reaosn Python doesn't let me use a recusive function more than 1000 so I manually stop it after 950 "spins".
+For some reason Python doesn't let me use a recusive function more than 1000 so I manually stop it after 950 "spins".

 starting bal: 10000
 minbet: 5